J-H-Freedman/Story-of-Adventure-TTRPG/README.md

 Editing the document --------------------------------

-To edit the document itself, you will need a standard install of LaTeX, Make, and the IDE or Text Editor of your choice.
+To edit the document itself, you will need a standard install of LaTeX, Make, and the IDE (Texmaker recommended (https://www.xm1math.net/texmaker/) or Text Editor of your choice.
-For LaTeX we recommend using either TeXLive (http://tug.org/texlive/) or MikTex (https://miktex.org/).
+For LaTeX installations we recommend using either TeXLive (http://tug.org/texlive/) or MikTex (https://miktex.org/).
 These are standard and should contain everything LaTeX you will need.
 For anything else be sure that it supports the following packages: newcent, helvet, courier, fontenc, inputenc, geometry, amssymb, imakeidx, titling, float, ragged2e, hyperref

-And also contains a copy of pdflatex.
+And also contains pdflatex for compilation.

 For compiling simply navigate to the LaTeX folder and run make.
 Current options are as follows:
 *nothing* : Compiles the document and places the pdf in the "pdf" folder.